chrisjdavie/Cookit/README.md

 a folder.
 This is also all from an Eclipse workspace, so won't work as standard Python straight out of the box.

+Issues -

+This assumes the weekly fruit and veg consumption is spread evenly out over each day.
+The 5-a-day will be effected if people binge on fruit juice on a single day, say, as only 1 of your 5 a day can come from fruit juice.

+Also, no demographic, on average, consumes more that 1 portion of fruit juice a day.
+I therefore haven't included this as an exception, but if fruit juice consumption jumps, that if statement will need to go in there somewhere.

 for_salt_2

 This takes the same dataset and extracts how much of various unhealthy